claimed-framework/component-library/README.md

 - set of re-usable coarse-grained components (just a bunch of code)
 - think of tasks, not functions (e.g. read from database, transform data, train model, deploy model, ...)
 - write once, runs everywhere (export to Kubeflow, Apache Airflow, Apache Nifi, ...)
-- just use python, no other skills required (e.g. Kubeflow component yaml, maven, Java, ...)
+- just use python, no other skills required (no Kubeflow component yaml, maven, Java, ...)
-- automatic UI generation through Elyra Pipeline Editor
+- 1st class citizen in JupyterLab and the Elyra Pipeline Editor (creating a low code / no code IDE for data science)
+- upstream repository to IBM Watson Studio Pipelines contributed components in IBM Cloud Pak for Data

 This is a component library for artificial intelligence, machine learning,